GS Ramchand… captain of the Indian team that led India to its first-ever Test win over Australia

 What followed was some of the hardest hitting the ground has ever seen: coming out at 49 for 4 Ramchand hit 21 fours in his 134, of which a couple came back over 20 yards after they hit the fence.
 After this match Ramchand’s selection for the first Test at inevitable, but his case was strengthened by a destructive 8 for 33 against Glamorgan at Cardiff.
 Ramchand later recalled: “He [McCarthy] just came and threw, so I let him have it!”

 Unfortunately, Ramchand’s debut coincided with a more famous one — that of Fred Trueman.
-Though Ramchand bowled tightly in the first innings with figures of 36.2-11-61-2 he ended up scoring a pair on debut batting at No 9 in each innings.
-In the process he became the first Indian to score a pair on his Test debut (only two other Indians have achieved this dubious feat: Maninder Singh and Rashid Patel were both rank tail-enders).
-India lost their first four wickets without a run on the board — a blow from which they could not recover in the series.
+Though Ramchand bowled tightly in the first innings with figures of 36.2-11-61-2 he ended up scoring a pair on debut batting at No. 9 in each innings.
+In the process he became the first Indian to score a pair on his Test debut (only 2 other Indians have achieved this dubious feat: Maninder Singh and Rashid Patel were both rank tail-enders).
+India lost their first 4 wickets without a run on the board — a blow from which they could not recover in the series.

 Despite his batting failure, Ramchand had impressed the selectors by taking three outstanding one-handed catches off Ghulam Ahmed.
 They decided to give Ramchand another chance at Lord’s — the Test immortalised by Mankad’s superhuman display of excellence and endurance.
 He was bowled by Trueman for 18 in the first innings and went wicketless in the entire Test.
 However, it was in the second innings that he marked his arrival.